 A long-standing Parisian joke contends that locals have two things on their minds:lunch and dinner.
-Even if you can’t actually spend April in Paris, you can bring the City of Lights to your kitchen with our bistro-inspired recipes and guides to all things French food, from the aperitifs to the beloved fromage.
+Bring the City of Lights to your kitchen with our bistro-inspired recipes and guides to all things French food, from the aperitifs to the beloved fromage.

 The typical day of a Parisian starts here, when they slip inside their neighborhood bakeries for a freshly baked baguette.
 Find out what makes each of the classic French breads and baked goods unique.